I've tested the best bean-to-cup coffee machines from the likes of De'Longhi, Sage, Breville — these are the 12 I always recommend

 Reasons to avoid

-With modes for cappuccino, flat white, and even latte macchiato, the De’Longhi Dinamica Plus ECAM370 is a premium coffee machine that delivers on automatic systems with hands-free brewing.
-The menu allows you to adjust the drinks to different sizes and aromas, and you can completely customize the coffee-to-milk ratio by making a preset just for you.
+With modes for cappuccino, flat white, and even latte macchiato, the De’Longhi Magnifica Plus is a premium coffee machine that delivers on automatic systems with hands-free brewing.
+It can be compared to the Rivelia at #1 but it comes in at a cheaper price (especially if you can find it on sale) and lacks some of the sleek features and looks.

 If quality espresso is your top priority, you'll love the automatic grinding, which is sensitive for different types of beans.
-You can also pour grounds into a different dispenser for making decaff without emptying out the bean container.
-It's an expensive machine, but you'll often find it on sale, and it ticked every box in our testing.
+This is till an expensive machine, but you'll often find it on sale, and it ticked pretty much every box in our testing.

-Our De’Longhi Dinamica Plus ECAM370 review has the full details.
+Read our De'Longhi Magnifica Plus review for the full details.

 The best bean to cup coffee machine with a large drinks menu